saurabhmathur96/LLM-guided-CBNs/README.md

-# Submission for AIME 2025
+# LLM-guided-CBN
-This is the repository containing the supplementary and the code for **LLM-guided Causal Bayesian Network construction for pediatric patients on ECMO**.
+This repository contains the supplementary material and the code for **LLM-guided Causal Bayesian Network construction for pediatric patients on ECMO** for **AIME 2025** conference.

-## Attachments
+## Components
-1. **Code**: Contains all the code relevant to the project (The data is absent).
-We use the MDL score from (Friedman and Goldszmidt, UAI 1996) which exploits local structure by learning tree-structured conditionals instead of tabular ones.
+### Supplementary Text

-2. **Supplementary Text.pdf**: The pdf containing all the additional information, including expert elicited and data driven graphs, LLM prompts and all 5 responses for each LLM, as well as the graphs, before and after subtractive and full refinement.
-It is advised to download the pdf file directory as the file content may be too big to be rendered properly online
+The file **Supplementary Text.pdf** contains additional information, including expert-elicited and data-driven graphs, LLM prompts, and all 5 responses for each LLM, as well as the graphs before and after subtractive and full refinement.
+Do note that all the results added in the supplementary are on the original dataset and not on bootstrap samples

-## Running the Code
+### Running the Code
-1. To run the code in the Code directory, please follow the following steps (Assuming all the relevant data files are available and in relevant subdirectories).
-    1. Create the environment
-        ```bash
-        cd Code
-        conda create -n "ecmo" python=3.10
-        conda activate ecmo
-        pip install -r requirements.txt
-    2. Process the pelican data to construct an hourly dataset for the 71 patients
-        ```bash
-        python process_pelican_data.py
-        ```
-    3. Construct the boolean dataset for ECMO
-        ```bash
-        python create_dataset_for_pelican.py
-        ```
-    4. Move the dataset to the relevant area and move to the directory BN-Refinement
-        ```bash
-        mkdir BN-Refinement-ECMO/ecmo_data
-        mv post_pelican ./BN-Refinement-ECMO/ecmo_data
-        cd BN_Refinement-ECMO
-        ```
-2. Once the dataset is generated, we can run the deletion-only refinement by selecting the relevant set of initial edges for combined by running
-    ```bash
-    python refine.py
-    ```
-    1. To change the graph used, change the initial edges provided by setting the initial edges to one of combined, gpt40, gemini, llama, deepseek in ```refine.py```
-    2. To perform full refinement, comment out line 15 in ```structure_learning.py``` and comment line 19.
-This changes the kind of HillClimb used

-3. To learn causal graphs using data
-    ```bash
-    python learn_from_data_pc.py # For Learning a PC model python refine_only_data.py # For Learning a Greedy Score and Search model
-    ```

-4. To compute the SHD and SID for the graphs run
-    ```bash
-    python compute_shd_sid_spurious.py
-    ```
+1. It is advised to use an IDE like PyCharm to run the code, as some of the code might cause errors if used from the terminal

+2. Assuming the code is properly opened in an IDE, and all the dataset file is provided (not included as part of the code)
+   1. Create a conda environment using the ```requirements.txt``` and set it as the environment for the project **NOTE*:* You might run into errors installing the cdt package used to compute metrics.
+Please refer to [Causal Discovery Tool Box]{https://fentechsolutions.github.io/CausalDiscoveryToolbox/html/index.html} to properly install the package

+    2. Create bootstrap samples for the data by running the file ```datasets/create_bootstrap_samples.py``` file.
+Set the bootstrap samples by changing the variable ```num_samples``` in the file.

+    3. Run the data only baselines by running the files `in ```data_based_methods``` folder.
+Run the following files in order:
+        1. Run ```learn_from_data_gss.py``` for greedy search and score on the data
+        2. Run ```learn_from_data_oc.py``` for PC (Peter and Clarke) algorithm on the data
+        3. Run ```learn_from_data_fci.py``` for FCI (Fast Causal Inference) algorithm on the data

+    4. For subtractive refinement, run ```refine_1.py```

+    5. For full refinement, run ```refine_1.py``` followed by ```refine_2.py```

+    6. Compute the metrics (SHD, SID, Spurious Edges) by running the ```compute_metrics.py```.
+Ensure the number of bootstrap samples is the same as the number of samples

+    7. Plot the graphs for the different methods and samples by running the file ```plot_graphs.py```